 Prospective and renewing member agencies will be invoiced at the beginning of the year when the Membership Registration and Renewal Form is sent.
 Membership dues must be paid by the deadline indicated in the invoice in order for the member to remain in good standing.
 CLINIC will send up to two payment reminders.

-CLINIC Member Benefits
+CLINIC Member Benefits for 2022

 Legal Training and Mentoring

 - Gain consultations with an experienced immigration attorney who has expertise in areas of practice common to nonprofit client’s needs;

 - Access CLINIC’s unparalleled resources designed for nonprofit immigration legal representatives and their professional development needs including a wide array of legal immigration toolkits, papers, training manuals, program management tools, and other resources to further enhance your practice and better serve your clients;

 - Get free access to periodic webinars on unique issues in immigration law and recent changes;